BALaka-18/Paper-Citation-Graph---A-ChatGPT-Plugin/SETUP.md

    SEMANTIC_SCHOLAR_API_KEY=your-key-here
    ```

-No code changes needed either way — both modes pick this up automatically if it's present, and fall back gracefully if it's blank.
+No code changes needed either way — the code picks this up automatically if it's present, and falls back gracefully if it's blank.

 ---